 And that’s what people who’ve never been in an abusive relationship can’t understand.
 You become a different person, one that’s more the abuser than yourself.
 That may be the cruelest thing my ex did to me, stripping me of my sense of self and everything precious to me until all that was left in my life was him and, therefore, without him I would have no life.

 I’ve been through many years of therapy since leaving Collin.
 It took me at least a year to finally be able to untangle these thoughts and to see them for the lies and manipulations they were.
 I remember sitting in my therapist’s office one day, looking through the pictures from my farewell box, and seeing the deep bruises, bloodied clothes, and tear-stained pages.
 I studied them like I was reading a sad news story that happened to a stranger far away.
 She looked at them and cried.
 I watched her cry and for the first time, I began to feel sympathy for that poor, young, vulnerable girl who was so hurt.
 That girl who was me.
 I had shed many tears during and about that relationship but that afternoon was the first time I cried for me.
 That was the moment I finally truly left that relationship for good.

 Leaving an abusive relationship takes time and effort.
 So instead of asking women “Why don’t you leave?” perhaps we should simply be asking, “How can I help you?”
-If you or someone you know is in a crisis situation, call the National Domestic Violence Hotline at 1−800−799−7233, which is open 24/7/365 and is completely free of charge.
-If you don’t feel comfortable with a phone call or don’t know who may be listening, they have online chat available, too.
+If you or someone you know is in a crisis situation, use Shelter Safe’s resources to find a domestic violence phone line for your province or territory, or search for a service that can help.